benardp/contours/README.md

 Pierre Bénard, Aaron Hertzmann, Michael Kass.
 ACM Transactions on Graphics, 2013

+Disclaimer: This version of the mesh generation code is not exactly the same as the one used for producing the results in the paper.
+We had to switch to OpenSubdiv to be able to release it.
+The precision of the root-finding procedure is lower, which may impact the tesselation.

 Note: This is research software.
 As such, it may fail to run, crash, or otherwise not perform as expected.
 It is not intended for regular